 I enjoy and have a strong passion for what I do.
 I truly care about people and helping them overcome their pain limitations and returning to their normal activities is extremely gratifying to me.
-I always enjoy meeting and working with new people.
+I always like meeting and working with new people.
 Every person’s condition is different and figuring out what needs to be done to fix them is always an enjoyable challenge to me.

 I would like to briefly explain how I am different than other healthcare providers that treat similar musculoskeletal conditions as I do.
 Most of these conditions, whether it is neck or back pain, a rotator cuff issue, knee pain, arthritis or plantar fasciitis, usually have the same underlying cause.
 They are caused by poor posture and dysfunctional movement.
 Both of these eventually develop in us all as a result of the multiple falls, injuries and painful episodes we endure throughout our lifetime.